benjystanton/benjystanton.github.io/src/posts/2022-07-25-a-user-manual-for-me-version-3.md

 tags:
 - post
 - Personal
-excerpt: Version 3 of my user manual.
+excerpt: A 2022 update to my user manual, based on Cassie Robinson's template.
 image: "benjy-stanton-2022.jpg"
 image-alt: "A photo of me, smiling at the camera.
 I have thinning brown hair and a short messy brown beard."
 ---